SpectoIT/specto-faker/readme.md

 		on_change: null, //callback function after value has changed //e.g. function(newVal, jsEvent){}
 		on_init: null, //callback when faker(s) is(are) initiated //e.g. function(fakers){ }

+		/* BRAILLE SUPPORT */
+		braille_support: false, //does faker support braille speach - tested with NVDA - if set to true, key_events will be automatically turned on
 	}
 ```